 A method of treating rosacea in humans involving orally-administered or topically-applied ivermectin is disclosed.
 More specifically, oral ivermectin in a regimen of 200 micrograms per kilogram body weight per dose for 2 or 3 consecutive doses at least 3 and not more than 7 days apart as the preferred regimen or, alternatively, topical ivermectin compounded to a 2% concentration by weight in a cream, lotion, or gel carrier vehicle is administered as an effective treatment for all clinical stages and signs of rosacea in affected persons.

-- Rosacea News: MMP-9 and demodex - the missing link ?
+- MMP-9 and Demodex – the Missing Link ?